Wampanoag: Wampanoag Tribe of Gay Head (Aquinnah)

 The Wampanoag Tribe of Gay Head (Aquinnah) are headquartered in Aquinnah, Massachusetts.
-Aquinnah translates as "land under the hill.")
+Aquinnah translates as "land under the hill".
 They are the only Wampanoag tribe to have a formal land-in-trust reservation, which is located on Martha's Vineyard.
 Their reservation consists of 485 acres and is located on the outermost southwest part of the island.
 In 1972, Aquinnah Wampanoag descendants formed the Wampanoag Tribal Council of Gay Head, Inc., to achieve self-determination and federal recognition.
 The Bureau of Indian Affairs recognized the tribe in 1987.
 The tribe has 1,121 enrolled citizens.

 Gladys Widdiss, an Aquinnah Wampanoag tribal historian and potter, served as the President of the Wampanoag Tribe of Gay Head from 1978 to 1987.
 The Aquinnah Wampanoag Tribe of Gay Head won federal recognition from the United States government during her tenure.
 Under Widdis, the Aquinnah Wampanoag also acquired the Herring Creek, the Gay Head Cliffs, and the cranberry bogs surrounding Gay Head (now called Aquinnah) during her presidency.

 The Aquinnah Wampanoag are led by tribal council chair Cheryl Andrews-Maltais, who was elected to the post in November 2007.
 In 2010, Andrews-Maltais put forward plans for the development of an Aquinnah reservation casino, which was met with opposition by state and local officials.

-Other Wampanoag organizations

-Herring Pond Wampanoag Tribe

-The Herring Pond Wampanoag Tribe, headed by tribal council chair Melissa Ferretti, is state recognized.
-Historically one of the "praying towns" set up in the colonial era by The Commonwealth of Massachusetts, they are involved in the Wampanoag Language Reclamation Project.
-In 1924 they helped organize the annual powwow at the beginning of July, which is now hosted in Mashpee.
-The first few powwows were held at the Herring Pond Wampanoag Meetinghouse before expanding and moving to Mashpee.
-The Mashpee Wampanoag and Herring Pond both petitioned at the same time to the Bureau of Indian Affairs for recognition.
-They maintain offices in Buzzards Bay, Massachusetts.
-The Herring Pond Tribe claims a territory that ranges from the Plymouth (Plimouth Colony) areas to the upper parts of Cape Cod (Bourne, Sandwich, and Plymouth).
-In December 2018, ownership of a six-acre historical burial ground in Plymouth, Massachusetts was transferred to the Herring Pond Wampanoag Tribe.
+State-recognized tribe

+The Herring Pond Wampanoag Tribe is a state-recognized tribe based in Plymouth, Massachusetts.
+Massachusetts Governor Maura Healey granted them state-recognition on November 19, 2024 through Executive Order 637.

+Cultural heritage groups

+Numerous organizations that self-identify as Native American tribes identify as Wampanoag.
+The Massachusetts' Commission on Indian Affairs works with some of these organizations.

+Some groups have submitted letters of intent to petition for federal acknowledgment, but none have actively petitioned for federal acknowledgment.
+Unrecognized groups who identify as being of Wampanoag descent include: